 Hookworms are the most common type of worm among dogs in the United States.
 One in five dogs is affected by these at any given time!
 These live mainly in the small intestine and suck on their host’s blood.
 They are transferred through the skin and can affect humans as well.

 Symptoms: Diarrhea, weakness.
-If not treated properly, hookworms can cause anemia and are most dangerous for small puppies.
+If not treated properly, hookworms can cause anaemia and are most dangerous for small puppies.

 The roundworm gets its name from its spiral shape, kind of like spaghetti.
 These are transmitted when dogs eat dirt or feces that contain roundworm eggs.
 While many dogs won’t show any signs of this parasite, they can lead to severe infections.